huntlyc/Sublime-Wordpress-Dev-Plugin/README.md

-# Sublime Text 2 Wordpress Dev Plugin #
+# Sublime Text 2 WordPress Dev Plugin #

 Simple plugin for [Sublime Text 2](http://www.sublimetext.com/2 "Sublime Text 2") which adds a few commands that may be handy for people building sites with wordpress.

 ## Install ##
 Clone this repo or download it.
-Then simply move the *WordpressDev* folder into your Sublime Text plugins directory.
+Then simply move the *WordPressDev* folder into your Sublime Text plugins directory.

-You'll also want to eddit the settings file: *WordpressDev.sublime-settings* and give the plugin the path to your config file.
+You'll also want to eddit the settings file: *WordPressDev.sublime-settings* and give the plugin the path to your config file.

 ## Commands ##
-Commands listed here can be found in the command pallet prefixed with ```Wordpress: ``` or they can be accessed from the _Tools ->  Wordpress_ menu
+Commands listed here can be found in the command pallet prefixed with ```WordPress: ``` or they can be accessed from the _Tools ->  WordPress_ menu

 ### Open Config File ###
 Allows you to quickly view/edit your wordpress config file.
 Default shortcut is ```ctrl+alt+o```